kgrewee/roobie/README.md

 There are two pre-built CSS themes: [light.css](dist/themes/light.css) & [dark.css](dist/themes/dark.css).
 Create copies and include them in your project, instead of using the defaults.
 This will persist your themes through npm installs.
 If you want to use the default Roobie themes, keep calm and carry on.
 These will probably change in future versions.
 Make sure to include the theme files in your project, or things won't work correctly.
 Every CSS class in Roobie is based on a theme variable.

 ## Layout
 Roobie uses a Flexbox layout.
+Our classes align closely with CSS properties.

 ### Container
 Containers are the basic building block.
 Styled using width and padding.